cds-snc/gcds-docs/src/en/components/checkbox/design.md

 ### Help people understand how to use checkboxes

 - Avoid assuming a person will know how to use a checkbox.
-- Include a cue for users unfamiliar with checkboxes so they know they can make multiple selections, like hint text explaining how to answer, For example, ‘Select all that apply’.
+- Include a cue for users unfamiliar with checkboxes so they know they can make multiple selections, like hint text explaining how to answer, for example, "Select all that apply".
 - Avoid pre-selecting checkbox options.
 This makes it more likely that users will miss a question and submit a wrong answer.